niieani/condu/README.md

 The un-template / un-boilerplate / un-scaffold / un-generator.
 Keep ALL of your project configuration up to date, and easily override it, using a single language.

+Setup your repository configuration declaratively, and keep up with best practices.

 > WORK IN PROGRESS - NOT YET FUNCTIONAL

 ---